curiosag/picoservice/README.md

 ## experience

-Those concepts could be modelled:
+It was possible to model

 - Recursive functions and function calls
 - Partially applied functions
 - Functions as parameters
 - Conditionals

-A [functional version of quicksort](http://learnyouahaskell.com/recursion) could be expressed this way, multiple quicksorts could be executed in parallel.
+and to express a [functional version of quicksort](http://learnyouahaskell.com/recursion).
+Multiple quicksorts could be executed in parallel.

 The approach chosen prevented event sourcing eventually.